bigfrndly/firstgitproject/README.md

 # this is my first git project the project which i will pushing to the website is the list of recipes and link which redirect on clicking the recipes .
-The skills which i wil be demonstrating is basic html tags and much more to learn but this is still basic.